top of page

 LEAN INFORMATION is an information services consultancy that helps organizations use actionable information consistently.
 Customers achieve the results they want from their information and build a reputation for quality information.

 • Lean information is based on the four intrinsic attributes of data quality.
-(Inspired by: Huang, K.-T.; Lee, Y.W.; Wang, R., Quality Information and Knowledge, Prentice Hall, 1999)
+(Inspired by: Huang, K.-T.; Lee, Y.W.; Wang, R., Quality Information and Knowledge, Prentice Hall, 1999, p.
+40)

 • Information is lean when it is free of waste for its audience.